gmlewis/irmf/spec/README.md

     * For 1-4 materials, the `mainModel4` function will be used.
     * For 5-9 materials, the `mainModel9` function will be used.
     * For 10-16 materials, the `mainModel16` function will be used.
+    * For 17-32 materials, the `mainModel32` function will be used.
+    * For 33-48 materials, the `mainModel48` function will be used, _etc_.
 * `max: [<urx>,<ury>,<urz>],`
   * *required* - upper right bounds of shader - e.g. `[0,0,0]`.
 * `min: [<llx>,<lly>,<llz>],`